 Sitting down to write a review for kids’ shoes isn’t exactly the easiest undertaking.
 Obviously, I’ve never worn the shoes myself, so I can’t really report on the comfort or complain about the fit.
-The parent’s perspective, however, has some definite merit.
+In our Keens Newport Review, however, the parent’s perspective should not be overlooked.
 When we went to Thailand (2017), we planned on going to an elephant sanctuary to walk with the gentle giants.
 In planning for that trip, we thought about getting the kids some sort of “water shoes,” but were either too cheap or too lazy to actually make it happen.
 We made do with what they had (for Penny this wasn’t a huge deal at the time as she spent the majority of her time in the Tula baby carrier), and Miles made do with his Hunter rain boots.
 Fast forward several months later when we were planning a trip to Cambodia (2018) where we wanted to experience a waterfall featured in Lara Croft: Tomb Raider and then do some jungle trekking on the island of Koh Rong Samloem.
 Yup, it was time…we needed to bite the bullet.

 After looking at all the available options, we finally settled on the Keens, and they definitely have not disappointed.
 If we are not sure what the weather will be like, what exactly we will be tackling for the day, or if we are not in the mood to tie shoelaces the Keens (aka our “adventure shoes”) are what we reach for.
 Neither Miles or Penny complain about them…ever.
 They have worked equally well for both grocery store trips and the (now realized) impromptu jungle trek.
 From Japan to Cambodia to Vietnam (twice) to South Korea to Nepal these shoes have not let us or our kids down.
 The velcro still works perfectly, the tread only shows a hint of wear, and they are still just as easy for the kids to take off or put on by themselves.